Prayer

 Monthly prayer evening

-4th Friday of the month | 8pm
+Friday | 8pm

 A time set aside for us to intercede prophetically for our church and city.
 This is an opportunity for us to develop our spiritual gifts; together learning more about how to partner with the Holy Spirit as we pray ‘may Your Kingdom come and Your will be done’.